(em pa gli FLOE zin)

 Use: Labeled Indications

-Diabetes mellitus, type 2: Treatment of type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise to improve glycemic control
+Diabetes mellitus, type 2: Treatment of type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise to improve glycemic control; risk reduction of cardiovascular mortality in adults with type 2 diabetes mellitus and established cardiovascular disease

-Limitations of use: US labeling: Not recommended for patients with type 1 diabetes or for the treatment of diabetic ketoacidosis
+Limitations of use: Not recommended for patients with type 1 diabetes or for the treatment of diabetic ketoacidosis

 History of serious hypersensitivity to empagliflozin or any component of the formulation; severe renal impairment (eGFR <30 mL/minute/1.73 m2), end-stage renal disease (ESRD), or dialysis